mcnakhaee/PYCON2018_SNA/README.md

 # PYCON2018_SNA
-All Resources for PYCON 2018
+This repository contains all the resoruces for my talk at PYCON 2018